Salary vs hourly pay: what the difference actually means

 | 1.
 Establish annual gross | Use stated salary | Rate × weekly hours × weeks worked |

 | 2.
-Add holiday pay value | Included | Add 12.07% if not already in rate |
+Add holiday pay value | Included | Check whether holiday pay is included or paid separately |

 | 3.
 Adjust for overtime | Add unpaid hours to total work time | Usually paid; confirm with employer |